 In April the channel reached 10,000 subscribers, and it was time for another celebratory video.
 This one was more technically elaborate than the 5,000 video, featuring a flickering line that crossed the screen, showing the subscriber growth in a particularly beautiful way.

-Nothing else of note happened until September, when I created a new intro for the regular videos, this time involving some basic 3D animation (done with the antiquated Daz Bryce) as well as my usual tools.
+In September, I created a new intro for the regular videos, this time involving some basic 3D animation (done with the antiquated Daz Bryce) as well as my usual tools.
 However, for some reason I didn't start using this new intro until 6 months later, in February 2017.

 For the Dangerous Haggis Tour, I also invested in a new microphone: the Zoom H2N.
-Originally intending it only for outdoor recording, I now use it for everything.
+Intending it only for outdoor recording, I eventually used it for everything.

 For some time, I had wanted to improve the code for generating lightning bolts.
 Each frame was being drawn randomly, and was therefore completely different from the one before it.
 Thus, there was no "flow", as there should be with electricity.
 I took some time to write new code which works in an entirely different way.
 It involves "pulses" that travel along a straight line, at different speeds and with different impact levels.
 In each frame, at every point along the line, the cumulative impact of all present pulses dictates the divergence from the centre.
 This results in a beautiful evolving lightning bolt which can be rendered at any speed and for any duration.

-Ever since my first speech in Rotterdam in September 2016, I had wanted to have a special intro for the speech videos.
+Ever since my first speech in September 2016, I had wanted a special intro for the speech videos.
 I came up with the idea of showing the country (where the speech took place) being "drawn" by a lightning bolt.
 This would be simple to code, if I had the outline of the country.
 So I wrote code for discerning the outline of a solid shape, as a long sequence of coordinates.
 This was very tedious to code, and to be honest the program still doesn't work perfectly and sometimes needs manual "help" - but it works.
 I combined this with the evolving lightning code and the Chrome sound manipulation code to produce what is now seen at the start of every speech video, from Oslo onwards.
+One amusing element in this sequence is the crackling buzzing sound that mutates with the lightning bolt; this originated as a Lloyd Cole song, which I heavily distorted.
+It is then panned sequentially by Chrome to match the screen position of the lighting bolt.

-Something that had always aggravated me about filming videos, whether with the FZ200 or the RX100, was the 30-minute recording limit on cameras.
+Something that had always aggravated me about filming videos, from the very start of the channel, was the 30-minute recording limit on cameras.
 It meant I could never fully relax, always having to be aware that the camera might stop recording.
-This is especially bad with the RX100 because it doesn't even bleep when it stops, and several times I have kept talking for 5 or so minutes before realising.
-Even without these mishaps, it seemed a silly limitation to be tolerating, given that making videos is my job.
-Thus, I decided to look around for a device that would circumvent this limit.
+This is especially bad with the RX100 because it doesn't even bleep when it stops, and several times I have kept talking for a few minutes before realising.
+Even without these mishaps, it seemed a silly limitation to be tolerating given that making videos is my job.
+First, I tried to solve this problem by buying a camcorder, but unfortunately it just couldn't handle the low-light conditions in which my videos are filmed.
+So I looked for a device that would record footage from the RX100 camera and circumvent the time-limit: an external recorder.
 I found the Hauppauge Rocket.
-At first I was delighted with it, but soon realised that the Rocket brought with it technical problems of its own which complicate my work.
-I will replace it with something better in due course.
+At first I was delighted with it, but soon realised that it brought technical problems of its own which complicated my work.
+Ultimately, I only used it when I could be bothered solving the problems that came with it, which was very rarely.
+I know that this video was recorded with.

 In July I treated myself to a proper vocoder - the Electro-Harmonix v256.
-I haven't really used it yet for anything, but doubtless it will be useful in future.
+I haven't really used it yet for anything, but doubtless it will come in handy in future.